How to Stop Brake Fade on Long Descents - Loam Goat

 How to Stop Brake Fade on Long Descents

 You're halfway down a long descent when your brakes start feeling soft.
 You squeeze harder but get less stopping power.
 By the bottom, you're white-knuckling it with barely any braking left.
-Sound familiar?
 That's brake fade and here's how to fix it.

 Stop Brake Fade with Our Pads